 As Parliament represents people in all member states, it is important that everyone is able to follow its work in their own language.
 This is why many of Parliament’s permanent, temporary and freelance staff are working to translate documents or interpret its meetings in all of the EU’s official 24 languages.

-About 27% of the 2014 budget is dedicated to MEPs’ expenses, including salaries, costs for travel, offices and the pay of personal assistants.
+About 22% of the 2017 budget is used to cover MEPs’ expenses, including salaries, travel expenses, offices and the pay of personal assistants.

-Expenditure on Parliament's buildings accounts for 11% of the 2014 budget.
-It covers rent of buildings, construction, maintenance, security and running costs in the three main places of work - Brussels, Luxembourg and Strasbourg - as well as for its information offices in the 28 Member States.
+Expenditure on Parliament's buildings accounts for 14% of the 2017 budget.
+It includes rent, construction, maintenance, security and the running costs in the three main places of work - Brussels, Luxembourg and Strasbourg - as well as for its information offices in the 28 member states.

-Information policy and administrative expenditure such as IT and telecommunications account for 21%.
-Political Group activities account for a further 6% of the budget.
+Information policy and administrative expenditure such as IT and telecommunications accounts for 15% in 2017.
+Political group activities will make up a further 6% of the budget.

-The procedure for drawing up Parliament's budget generally starts in February with a proposal from the Secretary-General, who defines the priorities and the resources for the following year.
-On this basis, Parliament's Bureau adopts the so-called preliminary draft estimates and submits them to the Committee on Budgets.
+The procedure for drawing up Parliament's budget normally starts in February.
+The Secretary-General comes up with a proposal, defining the priorities and resources for the following year.
+The bureau, composed of the President and the 14 Vice-Presidents, use this as the basis for adopting preliminary draft estimates and submits them to the budgets committee.

 One of the committee members - known as the budget rapporteur - is appointed to draw up a report outlining Parliament’s work priorities and proposing how much money should be spent on them.
 First the budgets committee votes on the report and then all MEPs vote on it during a plenary session, usually in May.
 These estimates are then incorporated in the EU’s draft budget for the following year, which MEPs amend and adopt during a plenary session in December at the latest.